About Bansko: Get to Know Bulgaria’s Top Ski Resort

-From mid-December to March and April Bansko is attractive with its excellent skiing conditions.
-Over 40 million euros are invested in the ski slopes and their ski facilities for modern technology and equipment for sports, safety and comfort.
+From mid-December to March and April, Bansko is attractive with its excellent skiing conditions and ski extras.
+Over 40 million euros are invested in the ski slopes and their ski facilities for modern technology and equipment for sports, safety, and comfort.

-Thus, Bansko ski resort has won its international recognition – for example, there is a competition for the European Cup in alpine skiing and biathlon.
-In 2019, in Bansko the World Ski Cup for men will be held, and in 2020 – World Ski Cup for women.
-The Financial Times mentions Bansko as the best ski resort in the entire Eastern Europe.
+Thus, Bansko ski resort has won international recognition – for example, there is a competition for the European Cup in alpine skiing and biathlon.
+In 2019, in Bansko, the World Ski Cup for men is held, and in 2020 – the World Ski Cup for women.
+The Financial Times mentions Bansko as the best ski resort in entire Eastern Europe.

 A unique 16-kilometer-long ski track is built, connecting the town with the largest slope.
-It is illuminated, secured by snow machines, suitable for both skiers and snowboarders, intermediate level.
+It is illuminated, secured by snow machines, and suitable for both skiers and snowboarders of intermediate level.

 There are 230 snow machines and these can cover all the routes used so that snow cover can be guaranteed until May.

 Another recognition of Bansko as ideal conditions for winter sports came from the Snowboard Committee of the International Ski Federation.
-In January 2018, the World Cup starts here, with a preparatory 10-day camp for snowboard in Bansko who will start a world-class competition.
+In January 2018, the World Cup was held here, with a preparatory 10-day camp for snowboarding in Bansko which started the world-class competition.

-The goal is that snowboarders will be able to prepare themselves in the excellent conditions in Bansko both for the World Cup in Bansko and for the Olympics in Pyeongchang.
-This year in Bansko there were starts for the Snowboard World Cup with over 200 of the best snowboarders taking part.
+Snowboarders were able to prepare themselves in the excellent conditions in Bansko both for the World Cup in Bansko and for the Olympics in Pyeongchang.
+This year, in Bansko there were starts for the Snowboard World Cup with over 200 of the best snowboarders taking part.